maniutin/fun-with-ai/README.md

 4. Get a response from AI!

 **Tip: to get better results, try to be more specific e.g. "Write a poem about trees".**
+Most recent prompts appear in a list sorted from newest to oldest.
+To clear the list just hit the "Clear List" button.
+The prompts are stored in Local Storage so your browser will retain the list if you refresh the page or close the tab.
+"Clear List" button clears Local Storage as well.

 Note: The project currently displays only last 10 prompts.
 To display more, navigate to `ResultList.js` and simply change the `end` parameter inside `slice()`.
 The reasoning behind this limitation is to prevent the list from getting too long.
 Adding pagination would be the first major improvement.